 Please Rotate Your Device

-Force majeure, otherwise defined as “superior force” comes into play in circumstances that are out of the control of a tenant and landlord.
+Force majeure, otherwise defined as “superior force” (such as the Corona virus - more on that here) comes into play in circumstances that are out of the control of a tenant and landlord.
 A force majeure clause is quite a common clause that you will come across in a commercial lease.

 What does force majeure mean?